baskerville/plato/doc/LIBRARY.md

 ## Import Metadata

-The following tools will be used in the examples: [jq](https://stedolan.github.io/jq/) and [stest](https://git.suckless.org/dmenu/tree/stest.c).

 First install the importer with `cargo install --path . --bin plato-import --features importer`.

 Then, create an empty database with `plato-import -Z LIBRARY_PATH`.